 While snow tubing has become a popular activity at ski resorts across the country, nobody does it quite like Camelback Mountain.
-With 42 lanes, Camelback is the largest snow tubing park in the country.
+With more than 40 lanes, Camelback is the largest snow tubing park in the country.
 Two magic carpet lifts take you to the top of the mountain where you zip down 100 feet.
-When the sun goes down, it’s time for “Galactic Snow Tubing,” where the tubing park turns into an LED light show.
+When the sun goes down, it’s time for Galactic Snow Tubing, where the tubing park turns into an LED light show.
 If that wasn’t enough, the snow tubing park has its own lodge and dining options, as well as a waffle cabin on weekends and holidays.
-The park is open until 8 p.m. during the week and 10 p.m. on weekends and holiday weeks.
+The park is open until 8 p.m. during the week and 10 p.m. on weekends and holidays.

 Smugglers’ Notch may not have night skiing, but it certainly offers more than enough nighttime activities to keep you busy.
-Sir Henry’s Hill Tube Sliding is open daily until 8 p.m., as is the natural outdoor ice skating rink located next to the Nordic Ski & Snowshoe Adventure Center.
+Sir Henry’s Hill Tube Sliding is open until 8 p.m., as is the natural outdoor ice skating rink located next to the Nordic Ski & Snowshoe Adventure Center.

 The Northeast has scores of great ski resorts.
 What do you think are the best ski resorts in the Northeast?
 Share them with us in the comments below!